Frequently asked questions

 Why don't you block cookie warnings?

-Please install popular free browser extensions called I don't care about cookies created by the same author, and most cookie and GDPR related warnings will be gone!
+No need.
+Please install the popular and free browser extension I don't care about cookies and almost all cookie and GDPR warnings will be gone!

 I still see some location request pop-ups.
 Why don't you block them all?

 Some location requests can not be blocked without breaking other website functionalities because of the way they were implemented.
 However, those can probably be blocked by changing your browser options.
 How?

 Firefox instructions: go to about:config address and search for geo.enabled.
 Switch it off by double-clicking on it.
 That will change the value from true to false.

 Chrome instructions: go to chrome://settings/content/location address and switch off the Ask before accessing option.

 I still see some "allow us to send notifications" pop-ups.
 Why don't you block them all?